Water Quality | AIS Update for 2019

 AIS have been a persistent issue for the past ten years and that will continue to be in the future.
 Eurasian Water Milfoil (EWM) and Curly Leaf Pond Weed (CLP) are present throughout the lake in varying densities.
 Chemical treatment of these invasives is expensive and not always as effective as we would desire.
 It is important to seek new ways to treat these plants such as hand pulling which is more environmentally friendly than chemical apps, but still lacks in supportive data at this time.
 New chemicals are regularly approved and may be tried in select area.
 The fall vegetation survey noted 85acres of the lake having EWM present.
 Treatment plans for 2018 will depend on funds available after the Fishing Derby.
 Being vigilant to prevent Zebra Mussels from entering Maple Lake is probably the most critical issue at this time and into the future.

 Now that the LID (Lake Improvement District) has been approved for Maple Lake by the County Commissioners, funding for AIS treatment and other projects focused on improving the Water Quality of Maple Lake should be greatly enhanced.
 It has been two years with NO Income from the Fishing Derby.
 With good planning and administration the LID funding should insure there is financial security to keep Maple Lake’s Water Quality in great shape.
-The LID funds will be available for 2019 projects.
+The LID funds will be available for 2019 projects and beyond.